-The EMT-Refresher is designed to meet the needs of EMT-Basics in all settings and skill levels required for recertification.
+The EMT-Refresher is designed to meet the needs of EMT's in all settings and skill levels required for recertification.
 Upon completion, the participant will be issued a Certification of Completion.
+The current course is taught as 3, 8 hour days and includes all topics necessary for NREMT recertification standards.

-The following must be completed by the program admission deadline (to be announced-call 662-621-4159 for updated information on course offerings):
+The following must be completed by the program admission deadline (to be announced-call 662-621-4041 for updated information on course offerings):